 Take a look at our full list of Best Family Hotels in Machu Picchu

-For a 4-5 star experience we have stayed at the Sumaq Machu Picchu with a baby and found it an excellent experience, with stunning rooms and delicious meals.
+If you want a a 4-5 star experience we have stayed at the Sumaq Machu Picchu with a baby and found it an excellent experience, with stunning rooms and delicious meals.
 Check out current rates and for more information.